ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/localheroes-win-500-pounds-for-home-improvements.markdown

   \ seek for a quality contract from Local Heros?
 They are offering one lucky reader\
   \ the possibility to win £500!
 This is your chance to create a\_sophisticated new\
   \ look and Local Heroes can help you with it.</p>"
 section2-content: "<p>Don't miss this great opportunity!
-Its very easy: enter your\
+It's very easy: enter your\
   \ details, choose your new home improvement and one of their tradesmen will help\
   \ you with all of your projects.
 Don't think about it anymore and submit into the\
   \ competition! </p>"